-TRAFFIC BREAKDOWN IN FRANCE BY ORIGIN FOR THE MAIN ISPS IN FRANCE (H1-2018)
+TRAFFIC BREAKDOWN BY ORIGIN FOR THE MAIN ISPs IN FRANCE (END OF 2018)

-The four biggest providers (Google, Netflix, Akamai, and Facebook) together account for around half of inbound traffic on the networks of the top ISPs in France, which indicates an increasingly clear concentration of traffic amongst a small number of players whose position in the content market is more and more entrenched.
+More than half (53%) of all traffic to France's main ISPs' customers comes from four providers: Netflix, Google, Akamai16 and Facebook.
+This testifies to the increasingly clear concentration of traffic around a small number of players whose position in the content market is more and more entrenched.